habiblawal1/NFT-Ticket-Application/README.md

 Its used to see if another contract that you are talking to implements a certain interface.
 Again its another must have requirement for the conctract to be able to receive ERC1155 tokens.

-//TODO
-How do I solve issue if multiple users hacking the system by creating loads of duplicate events - I guess by showing eventID which can't be duplicated

 ## Next JS Code Notes

 - Props.children are used to apply something to all things within the tag E.g. you make a layout component and wrap some elements arounds it by doing <-Layout->myText<-/Layout->, to access the things within the layout tags, when defining your component you access it through props.children